 As we’ve shared before, VoIP phone services let you phone calls through an internet connection instead of a landline.
 Within VoIP, there are a number of solutions for different kinds of businesses.
 One term you may see coming up when researching business phone services are fixed VoIP and non-fixed VoIP.
-Here, we’ll explain the difference between fixed and non-fixed numbers and why we recommend a fixed number.
+Here, we’ll explain the difference between the two and why we recommend a fixed number.

-While both types of numbers connect your phones through the internet, a fixed phone number requires a physical address.
+While both types of numbers connect your phones through the internet, a fixed phone number requires a physical address, much like a traditional phone line would.
 That means to have a local phone number, you need to have a location based in that same country.
 For most businesses, a fixed number is both preferred and offers a competitive benefit.
 It shows local customers that you’re an authentic company.